Desktop computer buying tips

 New vs. refurbished or used

-If you need to save money, buying a used or refurbished computer can save you money.
-A refurbished computer is a returned computer the company has checked over, but cannot be sold again as new.
+Buying a used or refurbished computer can save you money.
+A refurbished computer is a returned computer that the company has checked over but cannot be sold again as new.
 All major computer manufacturers have a refurbished section showing all their available refurbished products.
 Buying one of these computers instead of a new computer can save you hundreds of dollars.

-In addition to refurbished computers individuals, buying a used computer is another option.
+In addition to refurbished computers, buying a used computer is another option.
 When buying a used computer, consider the following.

-• Make sure computer comes with any CDs (compact disc) or flash drives for the operating systems or programs that are installed.
+- Ensure the computer comes with any CDs (Compact Discs) or flash drives for the operating systems or programs installed.

 Mac vs. PC